pchabanne/le_chat/README.md

 Le_chat is a chat application developped in PHP, javascript.
 I used the ORM Doctrine, jQuery and the CSS framework Materialize.
 This is not the final version, there is still a lot of work on it.
-For instance I need to fix some bugs, redesign the homepage and redesign the homepage.
+For instance I need to fix some bugs, redesign the homepage, add some features, and change the awful sound which is playing when a message is sent.

 ## Prerequisites